 Existing protocols will not be changed to use these naming conventions, because doing so will cause too much disruption.
-However, it is expected that future protocols - both standard and private - will use these conventions.
+However, it is expected that future protocols -- both standard and private -- will use these conventions.

-2. Peer-to-Peer Communication by Means of Selections
+Peer-to-Peer Communication by Means of Selections

 Selections are the primary mechanism that X Version 11 defines for the exchange of information between clients, for example, by cutting and pasting between windows.
-Note that there can be an arbitrary number of selections (each named by an atom) and that they are global to the server.
-Section 2.6 discusses the choice of an atom.
+Note that there can be an arbitrary number of selections (each named by an atom) and that they are global to the server. the section called "Use of Selection Atoms". discusses the choice of an atom.
 Each selection is owned by a client and is attached to a window.